Baumann Skin Type 3: DSPW

 What Are the Cons of Having the DSPW Skin Type?

 DSPW and other dry Baumann Skin Types have an impaired skin barrier, which means their skin has trouble holding onto water and keeping irritants and allergens from penetrating into deeper layers.
 Use a high-quality barrier repair moisturizer like Zerafite that uses MLE technology to repair a damaged skin barrier and restore its proper functioning.

-Inflammation can also lead to dyspigmentation, causing dark spots and uneven skin tone.
+Inflammation can also lead to hyperpigmentation, causing dark spots and uneven skin tone.
 Sun exposure exacerbates pigmentation problems, as the sun’s UV rays trigger your skin to produce more and more melanin, the pigment that gives your skin its color.
-Skin-brightening ingredients like vitamin C and kojic acid, paired with good sun protection habits, can address uneven skin tone and other concerns related to pigmentation.
+Skin-brightening ingredients like vitamin C and kojic acid, or perhaps a tyrosinase inhibitor, paired with good sun protection habits, can address uneven skin tone and other concerns related to pigmentation.

 Finally, DSPW skin is also prone to wrinkles and other signs of aging, as well as an increased risk of skin cancer due to sun exposure.
 Daily sunscreen is a must for this skin type, and be sure to maintain regular skin screening appointments with your dermatologist.